Scottish government seeks independence vote in Oct. 2023 | Politics

 Johnson has previously refused to issue a "Section 30" order, which gives authority to the Scottish parliament to hold a referendum, and said earlier on Tuesday the main priority for Britain was the economic pressures the country faced.
 His spokesman later reiterated that the government believed it was not the time to be discussing a new referendum.

 Sturgeon said that the legality of a referendum without permission from the British government was contested, and so she had already asked the Lord Advocate, the senior Scottish Law Officer, to refer the question to the UK's Supreme Court.
-"A decision has been taken by the first minister so we will carefully study the details of the proposal and the Supreme Court will now consider whether to accept the Scottish government's Lord Advocate's referral," Johnson's spokesman said.
+The top court said once the referral has been made to its president, he would decide whether there were any preliminary matters to be addressed and when the case would be heard.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)